Lost Civilizations of the Andes

 Fig. 7.14 Arthur Posnansky’s calendric interpretation of the frieze.17

 As mentioned, the Gateway of the Sun is unfinished – as are many ancient buildings in South America and elsewhere.
 There are two possible reasons for this: 1. conditions arose that made it impossible to finish the work; 2. the work was deliberately left unfinished for symbolic reasons – e.g. to denote that our evolution is unfinished business; according to the ancient wisdom tradition, we are barely past the halfway point of our evolutionary journey on this planet.
 The Great Pyramid of Egypt, for example, probably never received its capstone, and is smaller than the full design indicated by the four corner sockets.18

 Not far from Tiwanaku lies Puma Punku (‘door of the puma’).
 The platform-pyramid measures about 150 m square and 5 m high, but none of the buildings that once stood on it are now intact.
-Andesite and sandstone blocks, cut with astonishing accuracy, are strewn about the site, possibly as a result of a natural disaster.
+Andesite and sandstone blocks are strewn about the site, possibly as a result of a natural disaster.
 Some are over 8 m long and weigh up to 120 tonnes.1 The structures that once stood at the site were clearly made using a highly advanced technology.
-Many of the blocks show a striking similarity to one another, both in design and in dimensions, suggesting that stones were prefabricated, and that the architects used a system of preferred measurements and proportions.2 Ornamental motifs are common, and include crosses, arrows, circles, lozenges, step mouldings, and niches.
+Many of the blocks show a striking similarity to one another, both in design and in dimensions, suggesting that stones were prefabricated, and that the architects used a system of preferred measurements and proportions.2 The blocks are either natural stone cut with astonishing skill and precision, or they were cast in precision-made moulds, or both methods were used (see section 5).
+Ornamental motifs are common, and include crosses, arrows, circles, lozenges, step mouldings, and niches.
 The masonry style bears little resemblance to that used at Tiwanaku.